Kubernetes Upgrades Are A Pain: How Devtron Can Help

 How Devtron Can Help

-While Devtron doesn’t inherently offer a feature for cluster upgrades, it significantly aids in the process.
+While Devtron streamlines the CI/CD workflows for Kubernetes, it also significantly adds value to the process of K8s cluster upgrades.
 With each new Kubernetes release, there can be API deprecations and alterations in manifest configurations, such as the removal or introduction of parameters.
 If you’re managing your Kubernetes manifest manually, these changes can make upgrades a challenging task, as you’ll need to update all your manifests based on the changes in the target Kubernetes version.

 If you have any queries, don't hesitate to connect with us.
 Join the lively discussions and shared knowledge in our actively growing Discord Community.